Olivetti/managesieve/docs/Donate.rst

    .. centered:: Bank transfers

-   While PayPal_ donations are still very much appreciated PayPal takes a large cut and has rather questionable business practices.
+   While PayPal_ donations are still very much appreciated, PayPal takes a large cut and has rather questionable business practices.

    If you have the ability to make SEPA bank transfers at a low cost (for